Bob and the Showgram: Broadcast information

 Bob and the Showgram aired weekdays on G105 in Raleigh-Durham, North Carolina.
 A "best of" from the previous week used to air on Saturdays.
 From August 2009 until June 2010, Bob and the Showgram was syndicated to WDCG's sister station in Greensboro, North Carolina, 105.7 NOW, but was cancelled due to low ratings.
 The show is a production of the Clear Channel Communications Corporation.
 The broadcast studio is located in Smoketree Tower in Raleigh.

 Dumas, former producer Mike Morse, and former co-producer Jon Clark were co-hosts of a Thursday night country-music themed show on WDCG's sister station 106.1 RDUCountry from August 2008-October 2009.
 Dumas ended this show because of conflicts with his morning show.
 Soon after Dumas resigned from this show, Clear Channel, owners of WRDU, announced their intentions to change the format of the station from country to a news/talk format to compete with Curtis Media Group powerhouse WPTF.
 This change took effect January 1, 2010.

 In the spring of 2014 the last hour of Bob and the Showgram was stripped and replaced by, "The Class Reunion" dedicated to classic hits from the 80's, 90's, and early 00's.
 After months of listener dissatisfaction with "The Class Reunion," the last hour was replaced with music all together.

-Bob Dumas was "let go" by iHeart Radio on August 30, 2019.
+Bob Dumas was "let go" by iHeartRadio on August 30, 2019.